 Don’t use Santa to manipulate your kids, especially if that means keeping them from expressing their feelings.
 If they “better not cry” does that mean it’s not OK to feel sad?
-Does not crying make sadness go away?
+Doesn’t crying make the sadness go away?
 Encourage them to be who they are and to express what they feel in healthy and acceptable ways.

-Drop the gestapo elf and spy Santa.
+Drop the elf / Santa spy.
 If you want your kids to have integrity, they need to find the value of doing what’s right because it’s right.
 This is part of intrinsic motivation.
 Intrinsic motivation is more powerful and long-lasting than extrinsic (rewards).
 Manipulating them to get them to behave can make our lives as parents easier in the short term, but in the long term risks making them into hypocrites.